sean1138/yt-playlist-reverser/README.md

 ## Features

 - **Custom Sorting Options:**
-  - Oldest First [Default].
+	- Oldest First.
 	- Newest First.
 	- A-Z.
 	- Z-A.
 	- Shortest First.
 	- Longest First.
+	- Most/Least viewed
  - **Randomize Button:** Shuffles the playlist order with every press.
 - **Video Description Display:** Displays the description of the currently playing video.
 - **Scroll to Current Video:** Automatically scrolls the current video in the playlist into view, with button to manually scroll to it as well.